juliaguida/oystercard/pills/javascript_module_pattern.md

 })(this);
 ```

 Remind yourself what `this` (at the top level) and `exports` are in the browser.
 Things are a little different in Node.js.  `this` at the top level points at a special object that node provides called `exports`.
 Anything that you attach to `exports` will be available when you require the module.
-In this case, `exclaim` is attached to `exports`, which means that you can write `var exclaim = require("./exclaim").exclaim;` in another file to get hold of the `exclaim` function.
+In this case, `exclaim` is attached to `exports`, which means that you can write `const exclaim = require("./exclaim").exclaim;` in another file to get hold of the `exclaim` function.

 > The values of `this` in the browser (`window`) and `this` in Node.js (`exports`) are different.
 But they are similar enough that they can both be massaged by this pattern to let us write code that will work in both environments.